 - Sustainable Markets

 In addition to investing in its Awardees, the Skoll Foundation connects them to a robust global network of social entrepreneurs, innovators, and corporate and government leaders who attend the annual Skoll World Forum on Social Entrepreneurship in Oxford and are networked year-round through the Skoll World Forum Online.

 Skoll Awards Nominations

-The Skoll Foundation is streamlining our multi-year sourcing process for the Skoll Awards for Social Entrepreneurship.
+The Skoll Foundation applies a multi-year sourcing process for the Skoll Awards for Social Entrepreneurship.
 Our goal is to save organizations valuable time and effort, while identifying the most highly-aligned social entrepreneurs.
 To that end, the Skoll Foundation only accepts nominations from our network of partners and does not accept unsolicited nominations.

 Criteria and Eligibility for a Skoll Award

 If you have been solicited to refer and/or nominate an Awardee, please review the Skoll Award criteria closely to determine whether the organization would be eligible and likely to receive the Award.

 The selection process for the Skoll Awards for Social Entrepreneurship is extremely competitive, with fewer than 10 Awards given annually.
 Please note that not all organizations that meet the eligibility requirements and align with our criteria receive the Award.

 - Innovation: The organization has an approach that fundamentally disrupts an unsustainable and unjust status quo to solve social and/or environmental problems.